I love oysters. But, are there any health benefits of eating oysters?

 7. Eating oysters is environmentally friendly.
 They are on the Seafood Watch list as a “best choice.”
 This means that seafood in this category is abundant, well-managed and caught or farmed in environmentally friendly ways.
 There’s no risk of depopulating the population at hand by consuming them, nor are they brought about in ways where you have to worry about the ethics or country of origin.

-I knew I liked oysters – now I have other reasons besides just the taste!
+I knew I liked oysters – now, with these 7 benefits of eating oysters, I have other reasons besides just the taste!

 Be sure to check out this yummy Oyster Stew Recipe!